Rethinking Patch Dependence for Masked Autoencoders

 \textbf{Setup.} The model performance is evaluated with end-to-end fine-tuning, with top-1 accuracy used for comparison.
 Same as in Figure.~\ref{fig:recon}, we compare two versions of CrossMAE: one with a prediction ratio of 25\% (1/3 of the mask tokens) and another with 75\% (all mask tokens).
 Both models are trained with a mask ratio of 75\% and a decoder depth of 12.

-\tabCocoResult{t!} \textbf{Results.} As shown in \cref{tab:main-results}, CrossMAE outperforms vanilla MAE trained on the same ViT-B encoder in terms of fine-tuning accuracy.
-This shows that replacing the self-attention with cross-attention \textit{does not degrade} the quality of the pre-trained model in terms of downstream classification.
-CrossMAE outperforms other strong baselines such as DINO~\cite{caron2021emerging}, MoCo v3~\cite{chen2021mocov3}, BEiT~\cite{bao2021beit}, and MultiMAE~\cite{bachmann2022multimae}.
+\textbf{Results.} As shown in \cref{tab:main-results}, CrossMAE outperforms vanilla MAE using the same ViT-B encoder in terms of fine-tuning accuracy.
+This shows that replacing the self-attention with cross-attention \textit{does not degrade} the downstream classification performance of the pre-trained model.
+Moreover, CrossMAE outperforms other self-supervised and masked image modeling baselines, \textit{e.g.}, DINO~\citep{caron2021emerging}, MoCo v3~\citep{chen2021mocov3}, BEiT~\citep{bao2021beit}, and MultiMAE~\citep{bachmann2022multimae}.